swiftlang/swift-foundation/Proposals/NNNN-progress-reporter.md

     /// - Parameter totalCount: Total units of work. public convenience init(totalCount: Int?)

-    /// Returns a `ProgressReporter.Progress` representing a portion of `self`which can be passed to any method that reports progress.
+    /// Returns a `Subprogress` representing a portion of `self`which can be passed to any method that reports progress.
     ///
-    /// - Parameter count: Units, which is a portion of `totalCount`delegated to an instance of `ProgressReporter.Progress`.
+    /// - Parameter count: Units, which is a portion of `totalCount` delegated to an instance of `Subprogress`.
-    /// - Returns: A `ProgressReporter.Progress` instance.
+    /// - Returns: A `Subprogress` instance.
-    public func assign(count portionOfParent: Int) -> Progress
+    public func subprogress(assigningCount portionOfParent: Int) -> Subprogress

     /// Increases `completedCount` by `count`.
     /// - Parameter count: Units of work.